tippitytapp/node-db2-guided/README.md

 - [ ] type `npm run server` to start the API.

 Please follow along as the instructor explores schema design with this API.

+## NOTES

+- every table should have a primary key